 Q3.
 How does an app know if there is storage available and how much is available?

 Currently, there is no method to do this.

 Q4.
 What happens when an app tries to save to the DB when the DB is full?

 Q5.
 Can multiple DB8 databases be open at the same time?

 There is only ONE shared DB8 database.
 Apps or services can register multiple kinds for that database.

 Q6.
-How does DB8 handle non-English characters in sorting and in queries (upper/lowercase)?
+How does DB8 handle non-English characters in sorting and queries (upper/lowercase)?

-Depends on the system locale and the collation strength defined on the index.
+Depends on the system locale and the collation strength defined in the index.
 With no collate property set, it sorts by UTF-8 codepoint.

 Read about collation concepts for more information on collation strengths.
 Note that the collate property defined on a query must match the collate property defined on an index.